learningequality/kolibri-docs/docs/install/tutorials/rpi.rst

 This guide shows you how to configure a Raspberry Pi as a local Wi-Fi hotspot serving Kolibri.

 There are several varieties of operating systems for Raspberry Pi.
-This guide is intended for and tested on `Raspian <https://www.raspberrypi.org/>`__, the most popular choice of OS, based on Debian.
+This guide is intended for and tested on `Raspbian <https://raspbian.org/>`__, the most popular choice of OS, based on Debian.

 Prerequisites
 -------------